Get covered in minutes!

 If you do have to use a space heater to keep warm, you should make sure the one you purchase has been tested and certified by a nationally recognized testing laboratory as identified by the U.S. Occupational Safety and Health Administration (OSHA).

-The U.S. Fire Administration and the National Fire Protection Association also offer a number of recommendations so that you can stay safe and avoid fires:
+While you should always follow the manufacturer’s instructions when operating a space heater, the U.S. Fire Administration and the National Fire Protection Association also offer several recommendations so that you can stay safe and avoid fires:

 Plug space heater directly into outlet